-Refer to Note 7 critical estimates and judgements of estimated impairment of goodwill and Note 19 goodwill, net, to the consolidated financial statements.
+Refer to Note 4.10 Accounting policies - Goodwill, Note 7 (b) Critical estimates and judgements of goodwill impairment and Note 20 Goodwill, net, to the financial statements

-The Group has goodwill of Baht 309 million as at 31 December 2023.
-The Group is required to, at least annually, test the goodwill for impairment in accordance with the relevant financial reporting standards.
+As at 31 December 2024, the Group has goodwill of Baht 309 million.
+At least once a year, the Group is required to test the goodwill for impairment according to the relevant financial reporting standards.

-For the year ended 31 December 2023, the management assessed an impairment over the goodwill balances by:
+For the year ended 31 December 2024, management assessed an impairment over the goodwill balances by:

-- calculating the recoverable amount of each Cash Generating Unit (CGU) using the discounted cash flow (DCF) model for 5 years, with constant terminal growth rate applied to the 5th year.
-These cash flows were then discounted to net present value using the weighted average cost of capital (WACC); and - 2. comparing the resulting of recoverable amount to their respective book values of each CGU.
+- 1. calculating the recoverable amount of each cash generating unit (CGU) using the discounted cash flow (DCF) model for five years with a constant terminal growth rate applied to the fifth year.
+These cash flows were then discounted to net present value using the weighted average cost of capital (WACC); and - 2. comparing the results of the recoverable amounts to each CGU's respective book values.

-Based on the annual impairment test, management concluded that no additional allowance for impairment of goodwill was required as at 31 December 2023.
+Based on the annual impairment test, management concluded that no additional allowance for impairment of goodwill was required as at 31 December 2024.